DummyEkko/vue3-zoom-pan-pinch/README.md

 # vue3-zoom-pan-pinch

-vue3 的缩放、平移等手势功能。
+> Super fast and light vue3 npm package for zooming, panning and pinching html elements in easy way

-pan is under development 🤔️
+pinch is under development 🤔️

 ### en